zentyal/zentyal/docs/en/user/backup.rst

 is tool used by eBox.
 The process to restore a file or directory is actually very simple.
 You must run the following command::

-  duplicity restore --file-to-restore -t 3D <file or dir to restore> <remote url and args> <destination>
+  duplicity restore --file-to-restore -t 3D <path to restore> <remote url and arguments> <destination>

 .. [#] *duplicity*: Encrypted bandwidth-efficient backup using the
        rsync algorithm <http://duplicity.nongnu.org/>.